 Sometime later Younghee finds herself on the beach, uh, alone.
 The ground beckons and she pulls herself down.
 Hong frames her lying on the sand, back to the camera and the ocean rolling ahead, with the kind of clear contours he rarely favors.
 Becalmed and weirdly monumental, this image pushes the film towards its final destination.

 A film crew materializes just down the beach offering beers and a chance reunion with the director.
 Hong devises another dinner scene to bring Younghee and her former lover together.
-A new woman on his arm, the director plays host as his sycophantic students spit cinema theory back and forth.
+A new woman on his arm, the director plays host while his sycophantic students spit cinema theory back and forth.
 “Personal stories are boring,” says Younghee, cutting to the chase.
 “But it’s also important how it’s made,” per the students.
 “Subject isn’t important,” replies the director.
 Hong is winking here, clearly, but also obfuscating.
-The subject isn’t just important; for the first time, it’s everything.
+The subject isn’t just important; for the first time with Hong, it’s practically everything.

-The most charged sit-down meal in a filmography filled with them concludes when the director reads a passage from a book selected specially for his guest.
+The most charged sit-down meal in a filmography filled with them concludes when the director reads a passage from a book specifically selected for his unexpected guest.
 Struggling through the words, he preaches to “start from what is highest.”
-Given his new squeeze shunted into the corner of the frame in quiet humiliation, this life advice rings a bit hollow.
+Given that his newest squeeze is shunted into the corner of the frame in quiet humiliation, this life advice rings a bit hollow.
 He breaks down, Younghee leaves, and suddenly she’s prone on the beach again.

 “I was dreaming,” Younghee tells a faceless pair of male legs come to warn her about sleeping near the surf.
 Propelled to motion by another anonymous man, she gets up and wanders down the solitary strand, an explicit echo of the scene that concludes part one.
 This time she’s on her own two feet, at least.